Overview

 • Explain operating system attacks including memory corruption attacks, privacy violations and unauthorised access

-• Describe and demonstrate a variety of software flaws which allow privilege escalation, unauthorised access and unauthorised code execution
+• Investigate and demonstrate a variety of software flaws in industrial systems, which allow privilege escalation, unauthorised access and unauthorised code execution

 • Analyse and modify operating system source code and utilities, and detect and correct software flaws